 Just like you look for a USDA stamp of quality on your beef, you will want to look for the certified stamp from the American Bus Association (ABA).
 Look for a company with that logo on its webpage, to know they are following government regulations.

 4. Finally, be sure to ask these questions when asking for a charter bus quote:

 - How long has the company been in business?

 - How many buses do you operate?

-- Are there onboard amenities (i.e. bathroom, televisions and DVD player)?
+- Are there onboard amenities (i.e. bathroom, televisions, WiFi and/or DVD player)?

 - Does the quote include tolls, parking, driver’s tip and hotel room?

-- Is there a cancellation policy?
+- What is their cancellation policy?
 If so, how far in advance do you have to cancel?

 - Is there a possibility of any other additional charges?
 If so, how is that all negotiated?

 Follow these tips and you’ll save a lot of headaches when chartering a motorcoach.